openharmony/wukong/README.md

 ## Third、constraints

-1、WuKong was prefabricated for use after system version 3.2<br>
+1、WuKong began presetting after system version 3.2<br>
 2、Versions of WuKong prior to version 3.2 do not compile with the version.
-When using WuKong, you need to compile and push it to the stabbed OpenHarmony device.
-The steps are as follows：
+When using WuKong, you need to compile and push it to the OpenHarmony device under test.
+The procedure is as follows：
 ```
 2.1、Build a way
     ./build.sh --product-name rk3568 --build-target wukong